andrew/ultimate-awesome/README.md

 - [awesome-nodejs-learning](https://github.com/kryz81/awesome-nodejs-learning) - A list limited to the best Node.js Learning Resources.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-applied-ct](https://github.com/statebox/awesome-applied-ct) - ACT community resources.
-- [awesome-gamemaker](https://github.com/bytecauldron/awesome-gamemaker) - A curated list of awesome libraries, snippets, guides, and projects for GameMaker.
 - [awesome-scientific-skills](https://github.com/internscience/awesome-scientific-skills) - An open, curated collection of Agent Skills for scientific research — clone it, use it, extend it!.
 - [awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) - A curated list of awesome zkEVM resources, libraries, tools and more.
 - [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.